Frank-Atwood/Cyber-Projects/Home Lab/vpn-setup/README.md

 ## OpenVPN Server Setup
 **Objective** Enable remote access to my homelab from my PC on a seperate network

+**Overview** This document outlines the steps that I took to configure OpenVPN on my ASUS RT-AC88U router running Asuswrt-Merlin firmware.
+The goal was to enable secure access to my homelab network while connected to a seperate ISP network.

 **Tools Used:**
 - ASUS RT-AC88U With Merlin Firmware
 - OpenVPN Server (Built into Merlin)